ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

     - `let future_handle = tokio:::spawn(async { ... })` - pass future to tokio runtime/executor in current thread context
         - *NOTE* future is polled in executor even if you dont await the handle
     - `tokio::task::spawn_blocking(|| { ... })` - run blocking closure on special threads on runtime for blocking
+    - graceful shutdown - pass a mpsc sender to all tasks, when all senders dropped, all tasks are done, can shutdown
 - [async-std](https://github.com/async-rs/async-std) - async version of std lib, similar to tokio
 - [hyper](https://hyper.rs/) - popular http client lib (and server lib), dep on tokio
 - [reqwest](https://github.com/seanmonstar/reqwest) - simpler http client lib, dep on tokio